kindone/cppproptest/README.md

 * Out-of-box generators for primitives and standard containers.
 See the [full list of built-in generators](doc/Generators.md#arbitraries-provided-by-cppproptest) for more.

-* Versatile generator combinators for creating custom generators based on existing ones.
+* Versatile generator combinators for creating custom generators based on existing generators.
 See [generator combinators](doc/Combinators.md) for more.
 * [Shrinking](doc/Shrinking.md) for automated debugging support
 * [Stateful testing support](doc/StatefulTesting.md) for testing state changes
 * [Concurrency testing support](doc/ConcurrencyTesting.md) for testing concurrent state changes